ProductBuilders/productbuilders/README.md

 - Designing and prototyping your product
 - Building with minimal technical knowledge using AI tools
 - Launching, getting feedback, and iterating
+- Creating a successful product without code

 ## Tech Stack

-This book is built using:
+This guide is built using:
 - [VitePress](https://vitepress.dev/) - A static site generator
 - [Supabase](https://supabase.com/) - For authentication
 - GitHub API - For fetching content